Produces frothy lime heads in foamy bunches, over the prettiest mounds of cupped and fringed leaves.

 Where to plant

-Preferred position is in ½ Shade, Dappled Sunlight or Morning Sun.
+Preferred position is in Part Shade, Dappled Sunlight or Morning Sun.

 Copes with clay soil well, as well as being happy in average garden soil

 Though the leaves are so fresh, soft and inviting, rabbits and deer tend to treat them with ignore.